krasimir/riew/README.md

 The `answerService` reaches the `view` and the routine as it is because Riew have no idea what it is.
 However the `answer` is treated differently.
 The library sees that this is a channel and subscribes the `view` to items coming from that channel.
 The routine receives the channel as it is and we can `put` to it.
 At the end of the snippet the riew is mounted, the routine starts, we get the async call happening and we push the number to the channel.

-The `with` method is the primary mechanism for subscribing our views to channels.
+The `with` method is one of the ways to subscribe our views to channels.
 As we said in some sections above we don't need to have direct access to a channel instance in order to use it.
 We need to know only its ID.
 So, imagine how powerful this pattern is.
 We may have our channels and our riews in completely different places:

 ```js
 // At the top level of your application.